chrisking/PersonalizePOC/README.md

-## Validating and Importing Target Time Series Data
+## Validating and Importing User-Item-Interaction Data

-Open `Validating_and_Importing_Target_Time_Series_Data.ipynb` and follow along there.
+The core data for every algorithm supported in Amazon Personalize is User-Item-Interaction data, this notebook will guide you through the process of identifying this data, then formatting it for the service, defining your schema, and lastly importing it.

-Once this has completed you can move onto prepping your Related Time Series data though you may not want to actually delete it after the import completes.
+Open `Validating_and_Importing_User_Item_Interaction_Data.ipynb` and follow along there.

-If the data resides within your DatasetGroup then models will use it automatically when you train them and you are not able to determine the impact of just your base time series data easily.
+Once you have completed this, you can move onto the Item and User Metadata sections.

 ## Validating and Importing Related Time Series Data